qtplatz/zynq_debian/README.md

 ## Build root filesystem (if not done yet) and SD Card image file

+Review the 'config.cmake' file and edit if necessary.

 Under the project directory (zynq_debian), create the build directory 'mkdir build' and change its directory.
 Run cmake as 'cmake <zynq_debian source directory>'.